jgh/play-stretchy/README.md

 }
 ```
 * **name** - Name of the  index.
 * **deleteIndex** - This index will deleted everytime the Play app is restarted/reloaded.
+Useful  for  dev  but  you probably  don't  want  to do  this  in  production.
 * **createIndex** - The index will be created each time the Play app is restarted/reloaded.
 * **mappings** - defines the type mappings for this index.
 See the next section.
-Note we have use Play config references to define our mappings in one place for both indices
+Note we have used Play config references to define our mappings in one place for both indices

 ### Type Mappings